SaiKrishna221b/BetterCanvas_LearningManagementPortal/README.md

 * Sai:
   - Implemented Faculties APIs
-  - Tested back-end APIs
+  - Testing framework for API contracts
+  - Vulnerability scans with simulated traffic
-  - Setup DB on AWS
+  - Setup and managed RDS DB on AWS

 # Documents and Links